The Ketogenic Diet without a Gallbladder

 3.)
 Good Hydration:

 Drinking plenty of purified water is essential to improving gut motility and preventing constipation while maintaining ketosis.
 It is also critical for healthy liver function and bile release.
+This is important for everyone but especially those who want to follow a ketogenic diet without a gallbladder.

 4.)
 Support Stomach Acid Levels: